-We do not expect our initial model to be a high performing model.
-Throughout the hands-on lessons in this course, we will evaluate and improve the model.
-Finally, we will score the same model in the following Scoring course.
+We do not expect our initial, or baseline, model to be a high-performing model.
+Throughout the hands-on lessons in this course, we will evaluate and improve the model, implementing checks to ensure its predictions align with business expectations.

-This lesson assumes that you have completed Basics 101, 102, and 103 prior to beginning this one!
+This lesson assumes that you have completed Basics 101, 102, and 103, which are part of the Core Designer Learning Path in Dataiku Academy, prior to beginning this one!

 Create Your Project¶

 From the Dataiku homepage, click +New Project > DSS Tutorials > ML Practitioner > Machine Learning Basics (Tutorial).
 Click on Go to Flow.
 In the Flow, you can see the steps used in the previous tutorials to create, prepare, and join the customers and orders datasets.

 In addition, there is a dataset of “unlabeled” customers representing the new customers that we want to predict.
 These customers have been joined with the orders log and prepared in much the same way as the historical customer data.

 Alternatively, you can continue in the same project you worked on in Basics 103, by

 Removing the total_sum and count columns from the customers_labeled dataset.

 Downloading a copy of the customers_unlabeled.csv file and uploading it to the project.